 Community members, students, faculty, staff, and guests are encouraged to report all crimes accurately and promptly, by victims and witnesses to the appropriate Campus Security Authorities, and the appropriate police and law enforcement agencies as soon as possible.
 If this is not possible for some reason, the crime should be reported to the Chief Financial Officer, the Dean of Student Talent, Campus Facilities and Security Manager and/or the Campus Security Office immediately.
 These individuals will notify the President of the College as well as the appropriate law enforcement officials.
-Any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings or around the Residential Halls should be reported to Campus Security or these individuals as well.
-Contact information for these individuals and ALL Campus Security Authorities can be located on the preceding page.
+Any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings or around the Residential Halls should be reported to Campus Security Authorities can be located on the preceding page.